klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 #### The Negentropy-Entropy Balance and Model Fitting

-The balance between negentropy (order) and entropy (uncertainty) directly parallels the underfitting-overfitting spectrum:
+The balance between entropy (uncertainty) and negentropy (structure) directly parallels the underfitting-overfitting spectrum:
-- Too little negentropy (high disorder) → Chaos, unpredictability → Parallel to underfitting
+- High entropy (disorder) → Chaos, unpredictability → Parallel to underfitting
-- Optimal negentropy balance → Productive creativity within structure → Well-calibrated models
+- Optimal entropy balance → Productive creativity within structure → Well-calibrated models
-- Too much negentropy (rigid order) → Bureaucracy, inflexibility → Parallel to overfitting
+- Low entropy (rigid order) → Bureaucracy, inflexibility → Parallel to overfitting

-In the context of software estimation, negentropy-building activities (documentation, testing, standardization) can significantly improve model accuracy by reducing variability in development processes and creating more consistent, predictable workflows.
+In the context of software estimation, entropy-reducing activities (documentation, testing, standardization) can significantly improve model accuracy by reducing variability in development processes and creating more consistent, predictable workflows.
 However, the *process* of creating this order must itself be accounted for in time estimates.
 Organizations sometimes underestimate projects because they ignore the time required for these critical uncertainty-reducing activities.

 ### Practical Implications

 Understanding entropy in software development enables more realistic assessment of estimation limitations, better quantification of uncertainty in different project types, improved risk models that account for inherent unpredictability, and development of estimation techniques that explicitly incorporate uncertainty measures.

-This entropy framework provides a theoretical basis for many practical observations throughout this book, from the challenges of time estimation (Chapter 2) to the optimization of organizational models (Chapters 7 and 8).
+This entropy framework provides a theoretical basis for many practical observations throughout this publication, from the challenges of time estimation ([Chapter 2](02-software-time-estimation.md)) to the optimization of organizational models ([Chapter 3](03-organizational-structures.md)) and the impact of AI integration ([Chapter 8](08-ai-integration.md)).

 ## 6.5 Bayesian Statistics and Uncertainty Management